 Released August 14, 2017, Graham narrates "Moving Forwards Sideways Like A Crab" by Shani Mootoo, available from Audible.com.

-Graham currently stars as Mortimer Brewster in "Arsenic and Old Lace" at the Berkshire Theatre Group.
-Under the direction of Gregg Edelman, Graham is joined by Tony Award winner Harriet Harris and Tony nominee Mia Dillon.
-The production runs through August 19th in Stockbridge, MA.
+Graham starred as Mortimer Brewster in "Arsenic and Old Lace" at the Berkshire Theatre Group.
+Under the direction of Gregg Edelman, Graham joined Tony Award winner Harriet Harris and Tony nominee Mia Dillon.
+The production ran from July 27th to August 19th in Stockbridge, MA.

 This past spring, Graham returned to the Palace Theatre for the Broadway revival of Sunset Boulevard, starring Glenn Close.
-The production played the historic Palace Theatre from Feb 2nd to Jun 25th, 2017.
+The heralded production ran from Feb 2nd to Jun 25th, 2017.

 In August, Graham completed the Berkshire Theatre Group run of "Constellations", by Nick Payne.